 OFFICERS:

-The officers of the Senate shall consist of a Chair, a Chair-Elect, and a Secretary.
+The officers of the Faculty Senate shall consist of a Chair, a Chair-Elect, and a Secretary.

 The Chair-Elect and the Secretary shall be elected by ballot at a meeting of the Senate in April.
 The ballot shall seek to have at least two candidates for each office.
 Candidates must have previously served as members of the Executive Committee.
 Additional nominations may be made from the floor.
 In the event of a tie between two candidates, candidates may offer brief remarks in support of their election, and/or may withdraw from the election.
 Subsequent rounds of voting will be conducted until one candidate achieves a simple majority.
 If three or more candidates stand for election and no candidate achieves a simple majority, the top two candidates will enter into a runoff election.
 If there is a tie among run-off candidates, all candidates may offer brief remarks and/or withdraw.
 Subsequent rounds of voting will be conducted until one candidate of the run-off candidates achieves a simple majority.